On the cohomology groups of real Lagrangians in Calabi-Yau threefolds: SYZ mirror symmetry from a topological perspective

 \section{SYZ mirror symmetry from a topological perspective}

-Mirror symmetry is a phenomenon which relates the geometry of pairs of Calabi--Yau varieties, and was first introduced in the String theory literature by Candelas--Horowitz--Strominger--Witten in \cite{CHSW85} and Witten~\cite{W90}.
+Mirror symmetry is a phenomenon which relates the geometry of pairs of Calabi--Yau varieties, and was first discovered in the string theory literature by Greene--Plesser \cite{GP90} and Candelas--Lynker--Schimmrigk \cite{CLS90}, confirming earlier suggestions of Dixon \cite{D88} and Lerche--Vafa--Warner \cite{LVW89}.
 This phenomenon has famously been used to compute enumerative invariants of Calabi--Yau varieties, see the seminal work of Candelas--de la Ossa--Greene--Parkes~\cite{COGP}.
 In the last twenty-five years several techniques relating complex and symplectic geometries of Calabi-Yau's have been developed, suggesting deep connections between the geometries of the underlying mirror manifolds.
 One of the central proposals in this context has been formulated by Strominger--Yau--Zaslow~\cite{SYZ}, the \emph{SYZ Conjecture}.
 This suggests that, roughly speaking, mirror Calabi-Yau's arise as dual special Lagrangian torus fibrations.
 Partial verifications of the SYZ conjecture have been established in various contexts \cite{HT,GrossSYZ, ChanSYZ}.

-Gross~\cite{GrossTopology} has investigated a topological version of the SYZ conjecture, focusing on torus fibrations without a reference to the special Lagrangian condition.
+A topological version of the SYZ conjecture, focusing on torus fibrations without a reference to the special Lagrangian condition, has been investigated by Zharkov \cite{Z00} and Gross~\cite{GrossTopology}.
 For Gross, a \emph{topological torus fibration} on a Calabi--Yau $X$ is a continuous proper map $f \colon X \to B$ with connected fibres between topological manifolds whose general fibres are tori.
 The base $B$ here is an integral affine manifold with singularities.

 \begin{definition} Given an $n$-dimensional manifold, an \emph{integral affine structure} is given by an open cover $\{ \mathcal{U}_i\}$ for it, along with coordinate charts $\psi_i\colon\mathcal{U}_i \to M_{\RR}$, with transition functions in